Want to take the stress out of tax season? It starts with staying on top of your books all-year-round with an MTD-compatible tool like FreshBooks.

 With fewer bank reconciliation errors you’ll spend less time sorting through past financial records, leaving more time for actual client work.

 If you already work with an accountant, you know how valuable they are.
 From offering financial advice to balancing your books in time for tax season, their services are a worthy investment in your business.

 But working with your accountant can get tricky when you aren’t on the same platform.
-Collaborating becomes difficult when numbers are lost in translation or you’re constantly emailing reports back and forth.
+Numbers can be lost in translation and emailing reports back and forth isn’t ideal.

 In FreshBooks, your accountant can:

 - Access your General Ledger, Balance Sheet, and Profit and Loss reports

 - Add Journal Entries